me-dira/tstarter/README.md

 # api
-Api will be written as clean architecture !
+This api will be written as clean architecture